 No country is spared from the global impact of Covid-19 pandemic.
-From first world countries like Australia, United States and Europe to developing countries in Asia like the Philippines, this pandemic forced governments to implement strict lockdown and border closures creating a negative chain reaction in global commerce and economy.
+From first world countries like Australia, United States and Europe to developing countries in Asia like the Philippines, this pandemic forced governments to implement strict lockdown and border closures creating a negative chain reaction in global commerce and the economy.
 Industries relying on global trade, B2B transactions and export services like Business Process Outsourcing were the first among to receive the blow.
 Without a proactive and sound business continuity plan, business interruption leading to permanent closure would be inevitable.
 So how did a BPO company like PBO Global respond to lockdown and manage to continue successfully?

 RESPONDING TO LOCKDOWN